Breadcrumb

 - Ignore the GitLab instance name in the breadcrumb.

-- For a page that presents the details of an individual item (issue, merge request, snippet, pipeline, job, milestone, commit, tag, environment, cluster, pipeline schedule), the last element of the breadcrumb should include the ID of the element.
-For example, merge request !1234 becomes GitLab.org > GitLab > Merge requests > !1234.
+- For a page that presents the details of an individual item (issue, merge request, snippet, pipeline, job, milestone, commit, tag, environment, cluster, pipeline schedule), the last breadcrumb element should include the element's ID.
+For example, merge request !1234 is represented as GitLab.org / GitLab / Merge requests / !1234.

 - Use sentence case for each breadcrumb element.